Bidirectional Consistency Models: Experiment Details

-\textbf{Inversion.} For both unconditional and conditional BCM, we set $\varepsilon=t_1 =0.07$, $t_2 = 6.0$ and $t_3=80.0$ for NFE$=2$ and $t_2 = 1.5, t_3=4.0, t_4=10.0, t_5=80.0$ for NFE$=4$.
-We use 1-step generation to map the inverted noise to reconstructed images and evaluate the per-dimension MSE between the original images and their reconstructed counterparts.
+\textbf{Inversion.} On \emph{CIFAR-10}: we set $\varepsilon=t_1 =0.07$, $t_2 = 6.0$ and $t_3=T=80.0$ for NFE$=2$ and $t_2 = 1.5, t_3=4.0, t_4=10.0, t_5=T=80.0$ for NFE$=4$.
+These hyperparameters are tuned on 2,000 training samples, and we find them generalize well to all test images.
+On \emph{ImageNet-$64\times64$}: for both BCM and BCM-deep, we set $\varepsilon=t_1 =0.07$, $t_2 = 15.0$ and $t_3=T=80.0$ for NFE$=2$.
+In the experiments we always use 1-step generation to map the inverted noise to reconstructed images (though using more than one step may improve the results) and evaluate the per-dimension MSE between the original images and their reconstructed counterparts.

+We highlight that the hyperparameters are relatively robust for 2-step sampling/inversion, and the trend that the combination of ancestral and zigzag sampling is superior is also general.
+However, to achieve optimal performance with more steps, the tuning of each specific time step may require great effort.
+We should note that similar effort is also required in CMs, where \citet{song2023consistency} use ternary search to optimize the time steps.

+\textbf{Inversion Baselines.} For DDIM, we use the reported MSE by \citet{song2020denoising}; for EDM, we load the checkpoint provided in the official implementation at \url{https://github.com/NVlabs/edm?tab=readme-ov-file} (CC BY-NC-SA 4.0 License), and re-implement a deterministic ODE solver following Algorithm 1 in \citep{karras2022elucidating}.